 Step 4: Refill Your Pool

-Whether you drained your pool or not, it’s going to have lost at least some water during the winter.
+Whether you drained your pool or not, it will have lost at least some water during the winter.
 It probably won’t be much if you used a thick pool cover instead of a thin one like most people, but chances are the water level will be at least a few inches lower.
 You can fill your pool with a simple garden hose.

 Step 5: Remove Any Winterizing Plugs & Other Gear

 Most pool owners install winter drain plugs, so remove those next.
-You may also need to reinstall skimmer baskets and take out anything else you used for the winter, such as inflatable cushions that help keep covers up.
+You may also need to reinstall skimmer baskets and remove anything else you used for the winter, such as inflatable cushions that help keep covers up.

 Step 6: Attach All Deck Equipment